hmrc/residence-nil-rate-band-calculator/README.md

     sbt 'run 7112'

+To run dependencies for the service, the following command:

+    sm2 -start RNRB_ALL

 ### Running the RAML console
 To get the RAML console up and running:
 1. Clone the github repo